gm1wkr/wk2d5-codeclan_caraoke/README.md

 ## Advanced Extensions
 started but not completed.

+If a guests favourite song is present in the rooms playlist then the guest can cheer loudly and "Gie It Laldy".

 A bar_tab class has been started.
 The bar_tab will track the running_total of money owed per guest.

 A Drinks class has been created.
 Drinks have a name, stock level and price.
 Helper methods have been created to